-Finally, an innovation process can help you to ascertain which risks are involved in a project and help to minimise these, as well as giving you plenty of data and results to analyse your innovation’s potential and actual performance, every step of the way.
+Finally, an innovation process can help you to ascertain which risks are involved in a project and help to minimize these, as well as giving you plenty of data and results to analyze your innovation’s potential and actual performance, every step of the way.

 How to create an innovation process

-For many organisations, an innovation process will consist of four different stages or phases:
+For many organizations, an innovation process will consist of four different stages or phases:

 1. Idea generation